Focus on Information Technology

 W. L. Mackenzie Collegiate Institute offers a national certification program that will enable students to earn industry standard certifications in programming and engineering, and in Media & Communications Arts .
 This unique opportunity for high school students is made possible through the Information and Communications Technology Council of Canada as part of the Education/Sector Council Partnership Project.

 There are four levels to this national certification available within Mackenzie.
-Students must successfully complete all of these components to receive National Certification:
+The requirements for each level are outlined below:

 Computer programming should be taken before the senior computer engineering courses.